SamuraiSafe was designed with security and simplicity as primary goals.

 Each encrypted object includes a secure hash (HMAC), so corruption of an entry or password is detected (and the impact of any such corruption is limited).

-The original core encryption algorithms used in SamuraiSafe are published on github.
+The encryption algorithms used in SamuraiSafe are published on github.

-However, adding Touch ID/Face ID has been a popular request – so I have now added the feature.
-Use is restricted to iOS 9 and later, so I can enforce the strict policy of invalidating stored credentials if any fingerprint/faceprint is added or deleted from the device.
-Without this policy, anyone who knows the device passcode can add a new fingerprint/faceprint and then Touch ID/Face ID authenticate.
+Nevertheless, adding Touch ID/Face ID was been a very popular request – so now we have it.
+SamuraiSafe enforces the policy of invalidating stored credentials if any fingerprint/faceprint is added or deleted from the device1.

 Please note that Touch ID has been compromised with dummy fingerprints.
 Also, if you jailbreak your device, you disable core protection mechanisms, and the ease of extracting private information from the running application (or one masquerading as it) becomes dramatically easier.